mrisher/smtp-sts/mta-sts.md

   of a previously seen policy.
 There is no implied ordering of `id` fields between revisions.

-**Policies MUST specify the following fields in JSON** [@!RFC4627] **format:**
+Policies MUST specify the following fields in JSON [@!RFC4627] format:

 * `version`: (plain-text, required).
 Currently only "STSv1" is supported.
 * `mode`: (plain-text, required).
-If "enforce", the receiving MTA requests that messages be delivered only if they conform to the STS policy.
-If "report" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
+Either "enforce" or "report", indicating the expected behavior of a sending MTA in the case of a policy validation failure.
 * `mx`: MX patterns (list of plain-text MX match patterns, required).
-One or more comma-separated patterns matching the expected MX for this domain.
-For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX with a hostname at `example.com` or `example.net`, though _not_ hosts at subdomains.
-For example, `mx1.example.com` and `mx2.example.net` are both valid matches, but not `1234.dhcp.example.com`.
-The semantics for these patterns are those found in the "Checking of Wildcard Certificates" rules in Section 6.4.3 of [RFC6125].
+One or more patterns matching the expected MX for this domain.
+For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX with a hostname at `example.com` or `example.net`.
 * `max_age`: Max lifetime of the policy (plain-text positive integer seconds).
   Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.